Shnitselon/shell-L1-template/DEVGUIDE.md

 #### GetStateId
-Checks synchronization state with CloudShell, if state_id is different, then CloudShell and device is not synchronized.
-Return -1 if not used.
+Checks the synchronization state with CloudShell.
+If state_id is different, then CloudShell and the device are not synchronized.
+A value "-1" indicates that it is not being used.

-#### *Example of implementation*
+#### *Example*

 ```python
     def get_state_id(self):